 And now that you have a Chama?
 Well, here comes the tricky part: you have to attract and recruit new chama members.
 New member recruitment is crucial to your Chama success.
-They are the lifeblood of keeping your group strong, growing and relevant.
+They are the lifeblood of keeping your group strong, growing, and relevant.
 There are many ways that Chama leaders use to attract new members.
 However, an easy tried and true method that works is using the power of belonging.
 How does it work?
 Here’s how.

 The truth is, people want and actually need – to feel a sense of belonging.
 Have you ever wondered why we need a sense of belonging?
 Apparently, creating a sense of belonging is quite important to Chamas.
 Only then, do members know that they are part of the group – or even better, they know who they are and what their role is.
-Only then, can they perform at their best.
+Only then, can they perform at their best?

 Give people a chance

 If people like to join, give them a chance to join.
 Invite people to volunteer their time or ideas.
-Encourage a member to share their thoughts and invite others to participate, offer comments and insights.
+Encourage a member to share their thoughts and invite others to participate, offering comments and insights.
 Think inclusion, rather than exclusion while recruiting new chama members

 Give people a choice

-When do you feel more engaged, when you choose something or when something is forced on you?
+When do you feel more engaged, when you choose something, or when something is forced on you?
 Rather than picking people for a Chama, give people the choice to join.
 While you might have to persuade some people to join your group, it is hard to overlook the value of people making choices related to belonging.
 People will be more excited about the Chama and therefore more committed.

 Give people options

-As a leader you can look for a variety of ways for people to be involved and make a contribution to the Chama.
+As a leader, you can look for a variety of ways for people to be involved and make a contribution to the Chama.
 Think of new ways yourself, but more importantly and more powerfully invite others to suggest how they could contribute and how they would like to belong.
 For instance, you can have members who want to contribute in the area of investment ideas, others on Chama administration matters, etc.

 Make it attractive

-If you have a Chama, and want people to be more excited, make it attractive to be a part of the Chama.
+If you have a Chama and want people to be more excited, make it attractive to be a part of the Chama.
 Create a sense of pride and accomplishment.
 Look for ways to make the Chama an environment where people want to belong.
-This could be with tangible things such as Chama members have t-shirts or intangibles where people feel a sense of community; participate in Chama team building activities, people enjoy or have fun belonging.
+This could be with tangible things such as Chama members having t-shirts or intangibles where people feel a sense of community; participate in Chama team building activities, people enjoy or have fun belonging.

 Inclusion has become extremely important for Chamas.
-Of course, that doesn’t mean that everyone should participate in the decision making process or any other area or activity.
+Of course, that doesn’t mean that everyone should participate in the decision-making process or any other area or activity.
 Just try allowing everyone to express their opinion during meetings.
 Put simply, create a safe environment for everyone to speak up, share insights and feel part of the team.

 Is this something you are going to discuss in your next Chama Meeting when Chama member recruitment is discussed?